-An introduction to programming concepts and methodology using an appropriate object-oriented programming language (currently Java).
-Topics include problem analysis, abstraction, modularization, the development and use of algorithms, reuse, and the use or programming constructs including data types, classes, control structures, and methods.
+An introduction to programming concepts and methodology using an appropriate objectoriented programming language (currently Java).
+Topics include problem analysis, abstraction, modularization, the development and use of algorithms, reuse, and the use of programming constructs including data types, classes, control structures, and methods.